sugarlabs/sugar-docs/contributing.md

 ### Close Issue

-Once your changes are merged, you should close your issue.
+Once your pull-request is merged, you should close any issue or ticket.
+GitHub issues named as "Fixes" in a commit message may be automatically closed.

 Be sure to thank everyone who helped you out along the way.

 Frequently Asked Questions